sjanhunen/dokimazo/papers/picture_on_puzzle.rst

 Why would keeping more commandments be a good thing?
 Explain blesssing and cursing under the law.
 Explain the physical blessings.

 So by thanking God for what he was not born as, the Jewish man is thanking God for the honour and blessing of serving God under the law.
 I could also see the Jewish mind thinking that more commandments implies more blessing.
 In other words, if you had more commandments to keep, you had the opportunity to get more blessing.
+But really, this service was more a form of slavery than freedom.
+In Galations, Paul specifically calls this "bondage".

 Here in Galations, Paul is answering that series of blessings under the law with a better blessing (refer back to neither Jew nor Greek, etc.).